slavasound/filterlist/README.md

 ## Contributions

 I accept any requests for additional rules.
 Go to the tab — [issues](https://github.com/bogachenko/presstheattack/issues), open a question and report a problem or a wish, but do not duplicate the same questions, please.
-Fans of socializing and/or using this function for their own entertainment will be closed, and regular relapse will be banned.

-**Do not clog it, young people, it wasn't created for this purpose.**